bouiboui/tissue/README.md

 }
 ```

-All parameters are optional.
-For security purposes, think twice before setting the `trace` parameter if your Github repository is public, unless you want strangers on the Internet to know the full path to the files on your server.
+For security purposes, if your Github repository is public you should at the *very* least disable the `trace` parameter, unless you want strangers on the Internet to know the full path to the files on your server.
+[You may also want to read this](https://www.owasp.org/index.php/Improper_Error_Handling#Description).

 ## Credits